On the correspondence between thermodynamics and inference: Discussion

 The GPI addresses a number of problems with existing approaches to objective Bayesian inference. (iv) \textit{Lindley-Bartlett paradox:} As already discussed above, an important shortcoming with existing objective Bayesian approaches relates to the compactness of the parameter manifold and the automatic rejection of higher-dimensional models in model selection (the Bartlett-Lindley paradox \cite{Lindley1957,Bartlett1957}).
 More generally, the evidence of the canonical objective Bayesian approach depends on \textit{ad hoc} modeling decisions, like the range of allowed parameter values.
 The GPI-Bayes evidence circumvents these anomalies by generating a consistent distribution density $w$ over competing models.
-As a result the GPI evidence is independent of \textit{ad hoc} modeling decisions.
-(See Sec.~\ref{sec:lindbart}.) (v) \textit{Unification of statistical paradigms:} The absence of the Lindley-Bartlett paradox implies coherent inference between paradigms \cite{Cousins2014,LaMont2017b} and therefore the generalized principle of indifference naturally unifies objective Bayesian inference with information-based inference. (vi) \textit{Prior and posterior impropriety:} Another important flaw identified in other objective Bayesian approaches is the inability to handle impropriety.
+As a result the GPI evidence is independent of \textit{ad hoc} modeling decisions. (v) \textit{Unification of statistical paradigms:} The absence of the Lindley-Bartlett paradox implies coherent inference between paradigms \cite{Cousins2014,LaMont2017b} and therefore the generalized principle of indifference naturally unifies objective Bayesian inference with information-based inference. (vi) \textit{Prior and posterior impropriety:} Another important flaw identified in other objective Bayesian approaches is the inability to handle impropriety.
 In many cases where parameters are defined on non-compact manifolds, the prior (and sometimes the posterior) cannot be normalized.
 The redefinition of the prior as a density of models introduces a well-defined and consistent method for defining prior normalization, regardless of the global structure of the manifold.
 Furthermore, the approach automatically assigns zero statistical weight to models that suffer from posterior impropriety.
-(See Sec.~\ref{sec:lindbart}.) (vii) \textit{Discrete parameter manifolds:} The GPI-Bayes approach also unifies two well-established approaches to defining objective prior on discrete manifolds: equal weight versus Jeffreys prior.
-GPI Bayes interpolates between these two limits as a function of sample size.
-(See Eqn.~\ref{eqn:discretew}.) (viii) \textit{Singularity and sloppiness:} Finally, the GPI-Bayes approach does not assume model regularity.
+(See Sec.~\ref{sec:improp}.) (vii) \textit{Singularity and sloppiness:} Finally, the GPI-Bayes approach does not assume model regularity.
 It treats singularity and the sloppiness phenomenon in a natural way.
 (See Sec.~\ref{sec:exact}.)